 WHAT IS NEFFY?

-The small, plastic devices deliver adrenaline as a nasal spray.
+Neffy is a small, plastic device which delivers adrenaline as a nasal spray.
+There is no needle involved.

 Two Neffy devices in storage case with instruction leaflet